• HUGS Students tour CEBAF's Experimental Hall D

 e-mail: hugs@jlab.org

-This program, supported by the JSA Initiatives Fund and the US Department of Energy, provides the opportunity for up to two graduate students from developing countries who are well into their PhD dissertation research project to participate in HUGS, and extend they visit to JLab by at least one week.
+This program, supported by the JSA Initiatives Fund and the US Department of Energy, provides the opportunity for up to two graduate students from developing countries who are well into their PhD dissertation research project to participate in HUGS, and extend their visit to JLab by at least one week.

 Archive Information for previous program years.